brickblock-io/employee-handbook/README.md

 1. Pay by yourself and reimburse later 💵

-   If it's urgent, or some black friday deal is running out:
+   If it's urgent, or some Black Friday deal is running out:
-   You can always pay with your own credit card and we'll reimburse you later.
+   You can always pay with your personal credit card, and we'll reimburse you later.

 1. Pay with a company credit card 💳

    Reach out to our finance team with the written approval from your manager and ask them to pay it for you.
-If you ask nicely, they'll usually do it on the same day 🙏
+If you ask nicely, they'll usually do it on the same day 🙏.

 #### Send us the invoice

-It's very important that you always get an invoice in the name of the company.
+It's critical that you always get an invoice in the name of the company.
-Otherwise we won't be able to reimburse you!
+Otherwise, we won't be able to reimburse you!

 The correct billing address is: